search icon

 Get to know investors.
 If the business you’re starting will need investors to grow, do what you can to find out what investors are looking for and where to find those who might invest in your kind of business.

-Local angel and venture capital groups are a good place to start.
+Local angel and venture capital groups are good places to start.
 Attend meetings they hold or meetings where investors are speaking.
 Have an elevator pitch practiced so you can use it to interest investors if you get the chance.

 Put yourself out there.
 Ask for what you want (politely).
-I started my online business by participating online on GE’s GEnie online service.
-When I was ready to send them a proposal to run a small business area, I could not only talk about my credentials in general, but point to places I was already contributing to their service.
+I started my online business by participating in GE’s GEnie online service.
+When I was ready to send them a proposal to run a small business area, I could not only talk about my credentials in general but also point to places I was already contributing to their service.

 I became one of the early content providers to America Online because I picked up the phone and made a cold call.
 I wound up with a new consulting client after I struck up a conversation with a woman sitting next to me on an airplane.